SmartThingsCommunity/SmartThingsEdgeDrivers/README.md

 ## Documentation and Tutorials

-Visit the SmartThings Edge Device Driver documentation on our new [developer documentation portal](https://developer-preview.smartthings.com/docs/devices/hub-connected/get-started) to get started.
+Visit the SmartThings Edge Device Driver documentation on our [developer documentation portal](https://developer-preview.smartthings.com/docs/devices/hub-connected/get-started) to get started.

 Be sure to check out the SmartThings Community for [tutorials](https://community.smartthings.com/c/developer-programs/tutorials/103), code samples, and more.